newrelic/node-newrelic/ai-support.spec.md

 LLMs or gateways.
 An abstraction descriptor has the following fields:

 + `title` (string): A human readable name for the abstraction.
++ `featuresPreamble` (string): An optional block of text that should be added to the document prior to the features table.
++ `providersPreamble` (string): An optional block of text that should be added to the document prior to the providers table.
 + `features` (object[]): An array of feature entities.
 + `providers` (object[]): An array of provider entities.